kennytilton/mxtodomvc/README.md

 * when B reads A, A remembers B; and
 * when A changes, A tells B.

 Those are just the fundamentals.
-Before looking beyond them, let us understand them better through concrete examples.
+Let us understand them better through concrete examples.

 #### B reads A
 What does it mean for B to read A?
 It means B is expressed as an HLL function that reads A.